 Entrepreneurship is, by definition, risky.
 Putting yourself and your resources out there and taking a chance on success can be nerve-wracking, but it’s also a tremendously exciting decision that can become a great part of your life.

 Whether you’re so excited you can’t sit down, scared out of your wits or a little bit of both, you’ll need to be prepared for the full range of ups and downs that come with owning a business.
-These eight tips will help you prepare for your journey into the fascinating world of entrepreneurship.
+These eight tips will help you prepare for your journey into the fascinating world of entrepreneurship and get you in the right mindset for business ownership.

 1. It’s not going to be easy.